Symptoms of small bowel cancer

-The main symptoms of small bowel cancer (small intestine cancer) include:
+The main symptoms of small bowel cancer (also called small intestine cancer) include:

 - cramping pain in the tummy (abdominal pain)

-- tiredness, which is caused by a low number of red blood cells (anaemia) due to blood loss
+- tiredness caused by a low number of red blood cells (anaemia) due to blood loss

 - diarrhoea.

-Symptoms of small bowel cancer can be vague.
-And the symptoms can be caused by things other than small bowel cancer.
-But you should always get any symptoms you are worried about checked by your doctor.
+These symptoms can be caused by conditions other than small bowel cancer.
+But you should always ask your GP to check any symptoms you are worried about.

 Sometimes the cancer can cause a blockage (obstruction) in the bowel.
 This may be a complete or partial blockage.
 The symptoms of this are: